realm/EventKit/android/README.md

 Issues and limitations are described in the GitHub Issues page for this repo.

- ## Contributing

-See [CONTRIBUTING.md](../CONTRIBUTING.md) for more details!

-This project adheres to the [Contributor Covenant Code of Conduct](https://realm.io/conduct/).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

 ## License

 Distributed under the Apache 2.0 license.
 See [LICENSE](../LICENSE) for more information.